Coro agent specifications

 note

-The Coro Security Platform utilizes a Bitdefender Software Development Kit (SDK).
-To avoid conflicts that might interfere with the installation of the Coro Agent, Bitdefender and any other antivirus software based on Bitdefender must be uninstalled before installing the Coro Agent.
+The Coro platform utilizes a Bitdefender Software Development Kit (SDK).
+To avoid conflicts that might interfere with the installation, you must uninstall Bitdefender and any other antivirus software based on Bitdefender before installing the Coro Agent.

 Important